 My name is Ralph De Palma I am a Key West based photo journalist that specializes in presenting the amazing Key West music scene.
 I am also the author of a series of books about the amazing music scene, the Soul of Key West, Volume I & II (and soon Volume III).

 I credit my lovely wife for encouraging me to compile the first book after photographing the 2011 Key West Musicians Festival.
 The Soul of Key West started out as a typical coffee table photo book project.
 I started interviewing some of the people photographed to add small captions with the photos.
 The stories became so compelling that the tenor of the book changed dramatically-for the better.
-It’s still a photo book but the stories of these great musicians take the tone of the book to another level.
+It’s still a photo book but the stories of these great musicians take the book to another level.

 Continuing a journey that started in 2011 at the Key West Musicians Festival.
 The next installment of “The Soul of Key West, Volume II” further defines the dynamic Key West music scene.
 The goal of Volume II was to help explain the Key West music phenomena, provide some scale and scope to the understanding.
 It contains interviews with 65 musicians over 160 photos of their performances.